AidanNeeson/renewable-ml-thesis/thesis.md

 to mining, it is also important to discuss the social impacts that mining can have on certain communities.
 Peru showcases how mining affects the life of individuals societally by presenting large economic disparities based on geographic distance to mining centers. [@LOAYZA2016219] Taking these impacts into consideration, considerable controversy can be identified and applied to the installation of renewable sources.

+This project seeks to mitigate ethical issues, like those outlined above, as much as possible.
+But in this case, any attempt to address these ethical concerns within the scope of this research, would only limit the potential of the project.
+As many of the most important ethical issues that can be derived from the use of this tool are unintended consequences that stem from the field of renewable energy in general, the most effective way to help lessen the impacts would be to heavily advocate for the use of this tool by individuals and organizations that commit themselves to sustainable practices.
+However, limiting the use of this tool would then undermine the main purpose of this research.
+It seems that the efforts to limit the negative consequences must be addressed by the community as a whole, instead of within the scope of this project.

 # Related work